Measuring and Mitigating Biases in Motor Insurance Pricing: Measuring fairness and biases

-\paragraph{Sufficiency (predictive parity): } examines fairness from the perspective of the target variable ($Y$).
-It seeks to establish independence between $Y$ and the sensitive attribute ($S$), given the predictions ($\widehat Y$):
+\paragraph{Sufficiency (predictive parity):} examines fairness regarding the target variable ($Y$).
+It aims for independence between $Y$ and the sensitive attribute ($S$), given the predictions ($\widehat Y$):

-The advantage of this approach is that it addresses fairness without relying on knowledge of the true value of $Y$ for unseen individuals.
-Additionally, in processes involving feature selection and modeling, the variable $Y$ is invariably exposed to some degree of selection bias because only data from previously chosen individuals can be observed.
-By focusing on the predictive perspective and reasoning with $\widehat Y$ as the starting point, this approach helps mitigate such bias associated with $Y$.
+This approach doesn't require knowledge of the true $Y$ for unseen individuals, addressing fairness directly.
+In feature selection and modeling, $Y$ often faces selection issues due to observed data limitations.
+By focusing on $\widehat Y$ as a starting point, this approach helps mitigate such issues associated with $Y$.

-The distinctions in the scope of group fairness are of significant importance because these definitions are inherently incompatible with each other.
-Several studies have demonstrated that it is impossible to simultaneously meet two or more of these fairness criteria, except in special or degenerate cases, as explored in works like \cite{chouldechova2017disparate}, \cite{kleinberg2016inherent}, \cite{berk2018criminal}, and \cite{charpentier2023springer}.
-This realization prompts us to introduce the following definition of statistical fairness.
+Different scopes of group fairness are inherently incompatible.
+Studies show simultaneous fulfillment of multiple fairness criteria is challenging, except in special cases.
+References like \cite{chouldechova2017disparate}, \cite{kleinberg2016inherent}, \cite{berk2018criminal}, and \cite{charpentier2023springer} explore this.
+This understanding leads to the introduction of the following definition of statistical fairness.

 \begin{definition}[Statistical (Group) Fairness] Let $\widehat{y}={m}(\boldsymbol{x})$.
 A model $m$ is classified as strongly fair if it satisfies the following conditions:

 while $m$ is considered weakly fair if it fulfills the following conditions: